mum0n/autocatalysis/order.md

 title: Order principles
 ---

 [Here is a reasonably self-contained summary of my current thoughts on this area.](https://www.biorxiv.org/content/10.1101/2023.11.28.569100v5) It follows up on the text below and pushes it to my limits.
+[A local copy can be found here](media/thermodynamics_onsager.pdf).

 ### The asymmetry of local-order and local-disorder - A holarchical/heirarchical perspective